 January 5, 2010 USS Russell departed Joint Base Pearl Harbor-Hickam for a surge Middle East deployment.

 February 18, USS Russell participated in a maritime infrastructure defense exercise Feb.
 16, with six U.S. and coalition surface combatants operating near the Khawr Al Amaya Oil Terminal in the North Arabian Gulf.

 July 10, The guided-missile destroyer is currently participating in Cooperation Afloat Readiness and Training (CARAT) Singapore.

 July 23, USS Russell arrived in Sendai, Japan, to commemorate the 50th anniversary of the alliance between the two nations.

-August 6, The Russell returned to homeport after a seven-month deployment in the U.S. 5th and 7th Fleet Areas of Responsibility (AoR).
+August 6, USS Russell returned to homeport after a seven-month deployment in the U.S. 5th and 7th Fleet AoR.

 April 11, 2011 Cmdr.
 Joseph Carrigan relieved Cmdr.
 Rodney M. Patton as CO of DDG 59 during a change-of-command ceremony at Pearl Harbor.

-April 13, USS Russell commenced a three-month Selected Restricted Availability (SRA) at Pearl Harbor Naval Shipyard; Underway for sea trials in mid-July.
+April 13, The Russell commenced a three-month Selected Restricted Availability (SRA) at Pearl Harbor Naval Shipyard; Underway for sea trials in mid-July.

 September 1, USS Russell departed Pearl Harbor for an independent deployment in the U.S. 5th and 7th Fleet Areas of Responsibility (AoR) with a primary focus on Ballistic Missile Defense (BMD) operations.